Not what you want?

 Even if you are poor, you should still feel satisfied in your life...

-...Satisfaction, happiness, and the meaning of your life come from within yourself and not from money or riches of the world.
+...Satisfaction, happiness and the meaning of your life come from within yourself and not from money or riches of the world.

 In Chinese, there are a lot of four-character proverbs which express some very old philosophies.

-Though there are only four characters on this scroll, in Chinese the meanings often surpass the dictionary definition of each character.
+Though there are only four characters on this scroll, in Chinese, the meanings often surpass the dictionary definition of each character.

-In this case, you should not set your expectations too high for the amount to money or riches you wish to have.
+In this case, you should not set your expectations too high for the money or riches you wish to have.
 One who sets their expectations too high is almost always disappointed.
-Instead, you should cherish what you have, and seek to improve yourself from within, and not measure your personal worth by the size of your bank account.
+Instead, you should cherish what you have, seek to improve yourself from within, and not measure your worth by the size of your bank account.

 Some translate this as a suggestion to be down-to-earth.

-The first character means "feet".
+The first character means “feet.”

-The second means "step on" or "stand".
+The second means “step on” or “stand.”

-The third means "solid", "real", or "true".
+The third means “solid,” “real,” or “true.”

-The last character means "ground", "earth", or "terra".
+The last character means “ground,” “earth,” or “terra.”

-Literally this means, "[keep your] Feet Standing [on] Solid Ground".
+Literally, this means “[keep your] Feet Standing [on] Solid Ground.”

-The first character means "eternal" or "forever", the second means "not" (together they mean "never").
-The last two characters mean "give up" or "abandon".
-Altogether, you can translate this proverb as "never give up" or "never abandon".
+The first character means “eternal” or “forever,” and the second means “not” (together, they mean “never”).
+The last two characters mean “give up” or “abandon.”
+Altogether, you can translate this proverb as “never give up” or “never abandon.”

-Depending on how you want to read this, it is also a statement that you will never abandon your hopes, dreams, family or friends.
+Depending on how you want to read this, 永不放棄 is also a statement that you will never abandon your hopes, dreams, family, or friends.

 表壯不如里壯 literally translates as: [Better to be] strong inside than [to be] strong outside.